 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Lawyers in Warren (Township), Ohio, 44430.
+Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Attorneys in Warren (Township), Ohio, 44430.

 The State of Ohio has established laws regulating the operation of vehicles.
 The following excerpt is from the Ohio Revised Code Chapter 4511:

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following: